-Conjoined Twins Fast Factsa
+Conjoined Twins Fast Facts

 Conjoined twins are identical - they are the same sex.

 The form of conjoined twinning refers to the point where the twins are joined.
 The top five, starting with the most frequent: thoracopagus (heart, liver, intestine), omphalopagus (liver, biliary tree, intestine), pygopagus (spine, rectum, genitourinary tract), ischiopagus (pelvis, liver, intestine, genitourinary tract), and craniopagus (brain, meninges).
-(American Pediatric Surgical Association)
+(Mayo Clinic)

 Scientists believe that conjoined twins develop from a single fertilized egg that fails to separate completely as it divides.